jpgattuso/seacarb-git/README.md

 - Orr J. C., Epitalon J.-M., Dickson A. G. & Gattuso J.-P., 2018.
 Routine uncertainty propagation for the marine carbon dioxide system.
 Marine Chemistry 207:84-107.
 - Zeebe R. E. & Wolf-Gladrow D. A., 2001.
 CO2 in seawater: equilibrium, kinetics, isotopes.
 Amsterdam: Elsevier, 346 pp.

 A portion of the code has been adapted, with permission from the authors, from the Matlab files mentioned above.
 I am grateful to Richard Zeebe and Dieter Wolf-Gladrow for that.
+Héloïse Lavigne contributed a lot to seacarb in 2008 and 2009; this was critical to the launch of version 2.0 and subsequent updates.
 Portions of code and/or corrections have also been contributed by Jean-Marie Epitalon (2004, 2018), Bernard Gentili (2006), Karline Soetaert (2007) and Jim Orr (2007, 2010, 2018).
-Héloïse Lavigne contributed a lot to seacarb in 2008 and 2009; this was critical to the launch of version 2.0 and subsequent updates.
 Jean-Marie Epitalon considerably improved the code, leading to much faster calculations in version 3.0.

+Orr et al. (2015) assessed seacarb together with other packages which calculate the seawater carbonate chemistry.
+In 2018, option to calculate uncertainty propagation was added (Orr et al., 2018).

+- Orr J. C., Epitalon J.-M., Dickson A. G. & Gattuso J.-P., 2018.
+Routine uncertainty propagation for the marine carbon dioxide system.
+Marine Chemistry 207:84-107. http://dx.doi.org/10.1016/j.marchem.2018.10.006
+- Orr J. C., Epitalon J.-M. & Gattuso J.-P., 2015.
+Comparison of ten packages that compute ocean carbonate chemistry.
+Biogeosciences 12:1483-1510. http://www.biogeosciences.net/12/1483/2015/

 This program is provided free under the GNU General Public License (GNU GPL).
 It will be improved using the comments that I will receive.
 If you are new to R, please check the manuals and FAQs available on the R-project web site to get information on how to install R and the seacarb package on your system.
 Please only report and comment on seacarb, not on general problems related to R.